keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

 ## Prerequisites & Resources
 Duration: 5:00

-Please note that a some prerequisites have to met to run through this tutorial.
+Please note that some prerequisites have to be met to run through this tutorial.

 Locally installed tooling:
 - [Git CLI](https://git-scm.com/)